Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Methods

 Motivated by these expected correlations between the observed stellar mass and the host subhalo mass, we propose a novel SHAM model.
 Our model uses the progenitor subhalo mass $M_\mathrm{prog}$ at an epoch $z=z_\mathrm{prog}$ as a proxy of the observed stellar mass, where $z_\mathrm{prog}$ can vary as a function of the stellar mass.

 As we shall see later in Sec.~\ref{sec:xi_zprog}, the predicted 2PCFs depend on the choice of $\zprog$ non-trivially in amplitude and shape.
-Treating $\zprog$ as a free parameter in fitting to observed clustering measurements, the obtained best-fit $\zprog$ values should reflect the characteristic epoch of stellar mass growth as a function of the galaxy stellar mass.
+Treating $\zprog$ as a free parameter in fitting to observed clustering measurements, the obtained best-fit $\zprog$ values should reflect the characteristic epoch of stellar mass growth as a function of the galaxy stellar mass \smrv{at the time of observation}.

 As we discussed above, the best-fit $\zprog$ values are expected to be lower toward the higher and lower stellar mass ends and have a peak at the intermediate mass range.
 The lower-mass and higher-mass sides of the peak reflect downsizing in-situ star formation and ex-situ star accretion, respectively.